English Cocker Spaniel vs English Foxhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Cocker Spaniel has a typical lifespan of 12-14 years, while English Foxhound lives approximately 10-13 years.
 Health profiles differ significantly between these dogs.
-English Cocker Spaniel is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+English Cocker Spaniel is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
 English Foxhound faces its own health challenges including Potential Health Concerns, Less Common Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health